anjukan/anjukan.github.io/_posts/2019-03-18-so-what-exactly-do-I-do.markdown

 to is it starting to be recognised in building control.
 Data-driven approaches to MPC where machine learning is used to model the building as a 'black box' and a cyber-physical system show promise in removing the expense of deriving a first principles and physics based model.
 There are challenges with this: black-box models are often not suitable for control when they are highly non-linear and quality data is required for each building to train the model.
-The objective of my PhD is to develop a data-driven approach to the modelling and predictive control of commercial buildings that will unlock its inherent energy flexibility.
+The aim of my PhD is to develop a data-driven approach to the modelling and predictive control of commercial buildings that will unlock its inherent energy flexibility.
 I hope I will develop a scalable method that can be easily applied at scale to commercial buildings with little or no hardware or equipment additions and do my part in enabling a more sustainable built